 What is a chai latte?

-The basic components of a chai latte are simple: black tea, steamed milk, and a mixture of spices.
-Most recipes call for cinnamon, ginger, cloves, black peppercorn, cardamom, and star anise - I like to add vanilla to mine as well.
-Combined with your sweetener of choice, it makes a drink that's inherently comforting: perfectly sweet and creamy, with the natural flavor of black tea amplified by fragrant warm spices.
+Most recipes call for cinnamon, ginger, clove, black peppercorn, cardamom, and star anise in this milk tea - I like to add vanilla to mine as well.
+Combined with your sweetener of choice, it makes a drink that's inherently comforting: perfectly sweet and creamy, with the naturally rich flavor of black tea amplified by fragrant warm spices.

 Using whole spices vs ground spices